Rio de Janeiro to Paraty – Getting there

 Easy Transfer Brazil is the most popular http://www.easytransferbrazil.com/en/ with 3 times per day.
 The journey akes anything from 6 to 7 hours, longer if there is traffic.

-The Easy Transfer service is very competitively priced (about the same as the regular bus once you add in the taxi journeys at either end) which makes it popular so the minibuses tend to be quite full.
+The Easy Transfer service is temporarily suspended due to Covid-19 pandemic but will return at some stage.
+It is very competitively priced (about the same as the regular bus once you add in the taxi journeys at either end) which makes it popular so the minibuses tend to be quite full.

 Easy Transfer also covers Ilha Grande with boat/ minibus combo.